 Friday, June 19

-Michelle Stone, Vincent Tang, Ashni Sing and Yugo Koshima (all IMF, Fiscal Affairs Department)
+Ms. Michelle Stone, Mr. Vincent Tang, Mr. Ashni Sing and Mr. Yugo Koshima, all IMF, Fiscal Affairs Department

 As governments “do what it takes” in launching strong fiscal responses to address the adverse impact of the COVID-19 pandemic and protect lives and livelihoods, Public Financial Management (PFM) systems capability and adaptability come into focus.
 PFM systems are crucial in ensuring the efficacy of the governments’ emergency responses.
 PFM managers need to reassess policy priorities, ensure availability of funds to service delivery units, and account and report on the use of resources, while ensuring business continuity.
 Yet, lessons from other crises show that emergency spending is often vulnerable to misuse and corruption.
 Risks stemming from lockdowns and absences of staff, involvement of many, often uncoordinated, actors, or the size and speed of announced interventions are present also in the responses to the current crisis.

-The webinar will be opened by Tom Richardson, JVI director, and Carolina Renteria, chief of the PFM Division of the IMF's Fiscal Affairs Department.
+The webinar was opened by Thomas Richardson, JVI Director, and Carolina Renteria, chief of the PFM Division of the IMF's Fiscal Affairs Department.

-Moderation will be provided by Barbara Dutzler and Tatiana Evdokimova (both JVI)
+Moderation was provided by Barbara Dutzler and Tatiana Evdokimova (both JVI).